nv-ucsb-courses/dip_intro/README.md

 ## iClicker

 From Wednesday, October 16 onwards, we will start using iClicker in class.
 If you have not already done so, please make sure you have a UCSB iClicker student account ready.
 Here is a [link](https://help.lsit.ucsb.edu/hc/en-us/articles/360054938191-iClicker-Cloud-for-Students) with the pertinent information.
 The join link for the course is [here](https://join.iclicker.com/WUKC).
+If the ink does not work, try searching for "Digital Image Processing" in the iClicker search interface.
+Be aware that the in-class iClicker activities will count towards your grades.
+I will give credit for participation only, the coirrectness of the answers will not influence the grades.
+If you miss an iClicker activity without prior approval, you will not be able to make up for it.

 ## General Information